fuhsjr00/bug.n/doc/Default_hotkeys.md

 > This has only an effect, if the tile layout is active.

-> You may also set a additional parameter for accelerating the third one. e.g. with `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
+> You may also set a additional parameter for accelerating the third one.
+E.g. with `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.